The Dark Energy Universe: Cosmology

 Equations (\ref{3e11}) and (\ref{3e12}) are consistent with observation.\\ Finally, we observe that using $M,G \mbox{and} H$ from the above, we get

 This relation is required in the Friedman model of the expanding Universe (and the Steady State model too).
 In fact if we use in this relation, the expression,

 which follows from (\ref{3e10}) and (\ref{3e8}), then we recover (\ref{3e2}).
 We will be repeatedly using these relations in the sequel.\\ As we saw the above model predicts a dark energy driven ever expanding and accelerating Universe with a small cosmological constant while the density keeps decreasing.
 Moreover mysterious large number relations like (\ref{3e5}), (\ref{3e11}) or (\ref{3e8}) which were considered to be miraculous accidents now follow from the underlying theory.
 This seemed to go against the accepted idea that the density of the Universe equalled the critical density required for closure and that aided by dark matter, the Universe was decelerating.\\ However, as noted, from 1998 onwards, following the work of {\bf Perlmutter}, {\bf Schmidt} and {\bf Riess}, these otherwise apparently heretic conclusions have been vindicated.\\ It may be mentioned that the observational evidence for an accelerating Universe was the American Association for Advancement of Science's Breakthrough of the Year, 1998 while the evidence for nearly seventy five percent of the Universe being Dark Energy, based on the Wilkinson Microwave Anisotropy Probe (WMAP) and the Sloan Sky Digital Survey was the Breakthrough of the Year, 2003 \cite{science1,science2}.
-The trio got the 2011 Nobel for Physics.
+The trio got the 2011 Nobel for Physics.\\ The zero point field or dark energy has another signature.
+It causes for example the Lamb Shift, which for a Hydrogen atom is $1 MHz$ and is ubiquitous.
+This gives us an approximate idea of the strength of the signal.
+So we should expect a uniform Cosmic Radio Background of roughly $1 MHz$ to about 1 metre, remembering the various dissipative processes that exist in space.\\ NASA's ARCADE, balloon borne experiment detected a mysterious isotropic radio radiation (or hiss) six times as powerful as expected, but not from any specific radio sources.
+This is consistent with a power law and is precisely in the wavelength region of $10cm$ to 1 metre.
+This otherwise inexplicable radio wave background could well be the above signature.